knchaffin/Meander/README.md

 ## Meander Change Log <a id="meander-change-log"></a>
 ## Significant Version Changes (Changelog)

+### V2.0.14 (February 2022)
+- Fixed a segment fault that could occur if a cable was connected to the STEP input port inside the circle of 5ths.
+Github issue #13.
+- Several tweaks were made to the dark and light panel themes to make colors more readable over all contrasts and themes.
+Github issue #12.
+- A couple of panel parameter display boxes were moved down slightly to avoid tooltips from obscuring the display, if tooltips are enabled.
+Github issue #12.
+- Made a change to make the panel capture image in the web library correctly display all parameter displays.

 ### V2.0.13 (February 2022)
 - Added light and dark panels with adjustable contrast (through Meander right-click options menu).